call us +353 (0)91 877323

 Day 1: Inverness to Grantown-on-Spey

-We meet in Inverness in the heart of the Scottish highlands.
+For the start of your Grand Tour of Scotland, we meet in Inverness in the heart of the Scottish highlands.
 A quick transfer will take you to the historic battlefield of Culloden where your guide who will give you a trip briefing and bike fitting before a guided tour of the battlefieds and lunch.
-Moving on, we journey east on a flat road through the Whisky Country of Speyside.
-We take an ancient military road, dating from the 1700’s, to our first overnight stop at Grantown on Spey to your first hotel at Grantown-on-Spey.
+Then we journey east on a flat road through the Whisky Country of Speyside.
+In addition, we take an ancient military road, dating from the 1700’s, to our first overnight stop at Grantown on Spey to your first hotel at Grantown-on-Spey.
 (L, D) Distance 37m/59km

 Day 2: The Cairngorms National Park